How efficient are ceiling fans at cooling a house?

 Ventilation cooling with the use of ceiling fans works more effectively when combined with other energy saving measures such as roof reflectivity, which is achieved by painting the roof white or any light color, planting trees around the house to provide shade, providing cooling window treatment and insulating the attic.

 Ceiling fans belong to the family of circulating fans that also includes floor fans, table fans, window fans and fans mounted on walls or poles.
-These fans produce a wind chill effect that makes the room feel more comfortable even when it’s also cooled by air conditioning or natural ventilation.
+These fans produce a wind chill effect that makes the room feel more comfortable even when it’s also cooled by an air conditioning system or natural ventilation.

 Benefits of ceiling fans